AretasSensorNetworks/APIExamples/README.md

 # Aretas API Documentation and Examples
 Various Examples for the Aretas IoT API

+## Companion Documentation
+The Aretas Knowledge Base will contain companion documentation (Tutorials, Introductions, etc.).
+You can access that here: http://www2.aretas.ca/knowledge-base/

 ## REST API
 Most of the Aretas IoT REST API methods are documented through the automatic WADL generator.
 You can find those here: https://aretassensornetworks.github.io/APIExamples/swadl/wadl.html